chef/chef-web-docs/content/custom_resources_notes.md

 end
 ```

-Of course it is vastly simpler to just use Chef Infra Client resources
-when you can.
+Of course it is simpler to just use Chef Infra Client resources when you can.
 Compare the equivalent implementations:

 ```ruby
 action :run do